vttresearch/Finnish-building-stock-default-structural-data/README.md

 as it was originally designed for the [`finnish_RT_structural_data`](https://vttgit.vtt.fi/flexib/finnish_RT_structural_data) dataset, and doesn't necessarily fit the non-structural data so well.

-Currently, the weights of each structure for each building type in `data/structure_descriptions.csv` is based solely on guessimation.
+Currently, the weights of each structure for each building type in `data/structure_descriptions.csv` are based solely on guessimation.
-It might be possible to refine these values based on data from e.g. Statistics Finland, but I've yet to try and do so.

 ## `data/fenestration.csv`